-Now that the summer holiday season has passed.
-All of us have had a lot of things on our minds during these crazy stressful times, but don’t forget about your lawn.
+Now that the summer holiday season is upon us.
+We all have had a lot of things on our minds during these crazy summer weather, but don’t forget about your lawn.
 Here are five reminders to ensure your lawns’ summer survival.

 Controlling the Summer Weed Pressure